sakuraiyuta/fuel-orientdb/README.md

 ```
 // ex: Using raw OrientDB class.
 // The class extends FuelPHP DB class (but many methods are not implemented yet).
 // This returns array contains User object.
-These objects is mapped to records.
+These objects are mapped to records.
 $result = OrientDB::get_manager()
 	->getRepository("User")
 	->findAll();